 Similarly, post a home delivery, you want to ask questions like 'How was the delivery time?' or 'How was your experience of the home delivery service?' or 'Please rate the quality of the food just delivered at your doorstep'.

 Survey Strategies and Best Practices

 While creating a survey, it is good to follow these strategies in order to make it more effective.
 Moreover, it is always recommended to follow the best practices which definitely helps to increase your response rate and provide you helpful data.

 Let us review these survey strategies and best practices.

-Let's be honest, nobody, including you and I, has the time to respond to long and time consuming surveys.
-So when you create an online survey, it is advised to make it short.
-The questions should be clear and simple so that the respondents can give to-the-point answers.
-Creating crisp survey questions and keeping it short would not only help the respondents to save their time, but will also save your time by giving you more clear and meaningful data.
-Some important things you can ensure:
+Let's be honest, nobody, including you and me, has the time to respond to long and time-consuming surveys.
+So when you create an online survey, always make it as short as possible.
+The questions should be clear and simple so that the customers can give to-the-point answers.
+Creating crisp survey questions and keeping it short would not only help your customers to save their time, but will also save your own time by giving you more clear and meaningful data.
+Some important things you should ensure:

 - Add only required number of survey pages

 - Ensure that the online survey link doesn't take a lot of time to load

 It is a common tendency of the respondents to leave a survey in between if it is consuming more of their time.
 This decreases the response rate of the survey.
 So, try to create short and simple surveys so that people complete the full survey and you get a good response rate.

 Using a Combination of the Right Type of Questions